 A 16-QAM modulation scheme was chosen that transmits 4 bits with each symbol.
 The carrier phase was set to 0 in this project and synchronicity was assumed for simplicity.
 The window function is a pure window with no regard for phase discontinuity in the transmitted signal.
 For a symbol period of Tb, 4 bit are transmitted for a bit rate of 4Tb.
 Four codewords were transmitted and plotted for example.

 In the program, the function modulation.m that takes the bitstream, sample frequency, modulation scheme, and associate parameters is used that runs the modqam, currently only setup for 16-QAM that takes in the before variables plus additional parameters: bitstream, amplitude scaling, M-ary setup, carrier frequency, symbol period, and sampling frequency.

+The test code verified successful QAM modulation, how two symbols appear, showing via simulation the amplitude and phase vs in-phase and quadrature results, and showing the output of correlator to an example, and finally generating BER and SNR curves for QAM alone.

 3.2 Demodulation